Welcome to Piano Society

 Piano Society actually consists of two sites.
 One is the main site, which you are looking at now and contains the music pages with recordings.
 It is not necessary to register for the main site, everything is free.
 The other is the Piano Society Forum where you can find discussions relating to composers, pianists, technique, repertoire, composing, and the piano.
 To take part in discussions, or post recordings, you need to register and log in to the forum.

 For the pianist, Piano Society offers its registered members a personal biography page and space to host their recordings.
 To join as a pianist, please register with our discussion forum if you have not already done so, log in and post a message in the Audition Room forum, attaching three recordings of preferably different repertoire.
-Your recordings will be evaluated by the administrators, and when accepted, added to the site along with the biographical information and photo you provide.
+Your recordings will be evaluated by the administrators, taking in account feedback from long-standing members, and if accepted, added to the site along with the biographical information and photo you provide.
 Recordings do not need to be of professional quality but must be reasonably accurate and error-free and have decent sound without too much hiss and extraneous noises.
 Digital recordings are allowed although we much prefer acoustic recordings.
 MIDI and other types of rendered music will not be considered for inclusion on the site.

 Piano Society ensemble music videos

 Haydn - Symphony no. 45 in F-sharp minor "Farewell Symphony"